otodavid/space-tourism/README.md

 # Space Tourism - Frontend Mentor Challenge
 This is a solution to a challenge from Frontend Mentors.
-The solution can be found on my page on [Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+The solution can be found on my profile on [Frontend Mentor](https://www.frontendmentor.io/solutions/space-tourism-multipage-website-ANTlWewaBe).
 The live site can be found here -  [Space Tourism](https://spacetour.vercel.app/).

 ## Outline
 - [Overview](#overview)